fonckchain/web3-mini-game/README.md

 ## How to Play

-To play the game, simply visit our [GitHub Pages site](https://<fonckchain>.github.io/web3-mini-game/).
+To play the game, simply visit my [GitHub Pages site](https://fonckchain.github.io/web3-mini-game/).

 You'll be presented with a scenario and a set of choices.
 Click on the choice you want to make, and the story will progress based on your decision.